rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Quantum Harmonic Oscillator.md

 >
 $E_n = (n+1/2)(hf)$
 # Classical Harmonic Oscillator
-In a classical harmonic oscillator, any system can have any potential energy dependant on how much energy you gave it.
+In a classical harmonic oscillator, any system can have any potential energy dependent on how much energy you gave it.

 ![[qq_1.png]]
 [^2]